Killing of Malik Oussekine

-Malik Oussekine (1964 – 6 December 1986) was a French-Algerian student.
-He had been walking near student protests in Paris opposing university reforms (the so-called "Devaquet Law") and proposed immigration restrictions.
+Malik Oussekine (16 October 1964 – 6 December 1986) was a French student of Algerian origin.
+He had been walking near student protests in Paris opposing university reforms (the so-called "Devaquet bill," named after politician Alain Devaquet) and proposed immigration restrictions.
 Though uninvolved in the demonstration, Oussekine was chased by police and beaten to death.
 Oussekine was transported to a nearby hospital where he was later pronounced dead, though it was later revealed that he had died at the spot of the attack.
-News of his death intensified the protests, and the laws were scrapped two days later.
+News of his killing intensified the protests, and the laws were scrapped two days later.

-Silent protests were held by students in the wake of his death first in Paris and then across France.

-His death occurred twenty-five years after the October 1961 massacre in which at least 200 Algerian protesters were killed by police in Paris.
+Silent protests were held by students in the wake of his death first in Paris and then across France in more than 36 towns.
+His death occurred twenty-five years after the October 1961 massacre, in which at least 200 Algerian protesters were killed by police in Paris.